Wonderful (Ja Rule song)

 "Wonderful" is a song by American rapper Ja Rule.
 It was released on September 27, 2004, as the lead single from his sixth studio album, R.U.L.E.
-(2004), through Island Def Jam and Irv Gotti's The Inc. Records.
+(2004), through Irv Gotti's The INC record label.
 The song features American pop-R&B singers R. Kelly and Ashanti.
 "Wonderful" topped the UK Singles Chart, reached number five on the US Billboard Hot 100, peaked at number six in both Australia and New Zealand, and became a top-20 hit in Denmark, Germany, Ireland, the Netherlands, and Switzerland.

-A remix is available on Ashanti's fourth studio album, Concrete Rose (2004), featuring an extended verse from the singer and omitting Kelly's verse.
+A remix was made available on Ashanti's fourth studio album, Concrete Rose (2004), featuring an extended verse from the singer and omitting Kelly's verse.
 A video directed by Hype Williams was made for this single.